bhochhi/howto-guide/README.md

 [How to use Regex?
 Show with example.]()

 Recently, I have to write validation logic in javascript to check if the given string matches a specified criteria.
 The best way to do was to represent such criteria in regular expression.
+For instance, let say we want to validate the input string __value__.
+A __value__ is a time(hr:min) or time frame(hr-hr).
+Following are valid inputs: 8, 8am, 8pm, 8:30, 8:30am, 8-9, 8am-9am, 8:30-9, 11:30am-1pm, 11-12pm.
+So, the specified criteria are:
+   1. Single digit or two digits from 1 to 12.
+   2. Digit suffix either with "am" or "pm"
+   3. Digit suffix with ":[00 to 59]"
+   4. Two digits following rules 1/2/3  separated by hypen.
+   5.
 [ref](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)

 [Async and Await](https://github.com/bhochhi/howto-guide/wiki/Async-and-Await)